Does Coffee Worsen Allergies? What the Science Says

 Interestingly, some proteins found in green unroasted coffee beans resemble those present in birch pollen.
 Therefore, individuals with birch pollen allergy might experience allergic reactions when exposed to these particular proteins through coffee consumption.

 Another potential allergen present in coffee is caffeine.
-Although rare, caffeine allergy has been reported and can manifest as skin rashes or hives after ingestion or contact with products containing caffeine like coffee beans or energy drinks.
+Although rare, caffeine allergy has been reported and can manifest as skin rashes or hives after ingestion or contact with products containing caffeine, like coffee beans or energy d, drinks.
 It’s important to note that true caffeine allergy is extremely uncommon compared to other adverse reactions related to caffeine sensitivity.

 Moreover, some individuals may experience adverse reactions due to additives commonly found in flavored coffees or instant mixes rather than the coffee itself.
 These additives include artificial flavors, preservatives like sulfites or benzoates (commonly used as antioxidants), milk powder (for lactose-intolerant individuals), soy lecithin (for those allergic to soy), or nuts used for flavoring purposes like hazelnuts or almonds.